amirhoseinTaghizadeh/weightConvert/README.md

-# :package_description
+# A simple Package to Easily Convert Weight

 ---

-1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
+1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this simpleweightconvert.
 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files.
 3. Have fun creating your package.